-There have been times were I testified and then afterwards we watched every bit of footage I took (well over an hour at times).
+There have been times where I testified and then afterward we watched every bit of footage I took (well over an hour at times).

-There have been times were I just testified to the video I obtained and was asked questions as the video played.
+There have been times where I just testified to the video I obtained and was asked questions as the video played.

 If you don’t know something that is asked of you then just say you don’t know.
 If you don’t remember then say you don’t remember.
 Don’t speculate or guess your answers.
 Just be honest and truthful and your experience will be a breeze.